Is That Gun Loaded?

 What astonishes me is the degree to which so many practitioners of aikijujutsu and its derivative arts seem completely oblivious to the fact that even in routine practice they are essentially playing with loaded firearms, blithely training with techniques that are specifically designed to cripple or kill.
 And as is the case with firearms, when that truth is overlooked the consequences can be disastrous.

 Obviously, there is always a degree of inherent risk in any kind of martial art training, but the potential is greater in highly sophisticated forms of grappling than in percussive arts such as karate.
 Not only is most punch/kick sparring nowadays conducted with everyone wrapped in foam, it’s virtually never the case that sparring partners are attempting to break each other with full-power, penetrating strikes.
 In aikijujutsu though, even when practicing a technique that has been modified for safety, the technique very definitely still has teeth and will bite.
-This is why, in the Yamate-ryu, we enforce very strict protocols on the mat.
+This is why, in our aikijutsukai, we enforce very strict protocols on the mat.
 More about that in a moment.

 While there is always intrinsic risk, and purely accidental injuries can happen, there is a distinct root cause in the overwhelming majority of serious injuries — those requiring medical treatment — in aikijujutsu/derivatives.
 The root cause is failure to recognize and appreciate the lethality of techniques and lack of regard for the training partner.